praveenjuge/my-mac-setup/README.md

 ## That's it! 👏

-Enjoy your fully configured mac os, future me.
+Enjoy your fully configured macOS, future me.